pavelmemory/fig/README.md

 It is simple to use, lightweight and written in pure Go.

-Common scenario when to use it is next - lets assume you have a struct with fields of interface types and you want them to be initialized with right implementation depending if it is a prod, dev or test run.
+Common scenario when to use it is next.
+Lets assume you have a struct with fields of interface types and you want them to be initialized with right implementation depending if it is a prod, dev or test run.
 All you need to do is create Fig object and register to it all dependencies you would like to use.
-It is not necessary to initialize dependencies of dependencies it will be done automatically.
+It is not necessary to initialize dependencies of dependencies because it will be done automatically.
 All registered objects will be treated as potential candidates for injection.
 After that just call `Initialize` method with struct you want to be initialized (it also can be reference to anonymous struct).